okekolawolesunday009/fullStack_Web2_CampaignProject/README.md

 * Description: Deletes a user's account.

 #Product Endpoints
-## Get All Products
+## Get All Campaign
-* Endpoint: GET /products
+* Endpoint: GET /campaign
 * Description: Retrieves a list of all products.

-## Get Product by ID
+## Get Campaign by ID
-* Endpoint: GET /products/:id
+* Endpoint: GET /api/campaign/:id
 * Description: Retrieves a specific product by its ID.

-## Add Product
+## Add Campaign
-* Endpoint: POST /products
+* Endpoint: POST /api/campaign/new
 * Description: Adds a new product to the database (seller only).

 ## Update Product
-* Endpoint: PUT /products/:id
+* Endpoint: PUT /api/campaign/update/:id
 * Description: Updates a product's information (seller only).

 ## Delete Product
-* Endpoint: DELETE /products/:id
+* Endpoint: DELETE /api/campaign/:id
 * Description: Deletes a product from the database (seller only).

 # Error Responses